Nik-km/spec-tax-project/README.md

 # Foreign Buyers Tax Project

-4AA3 housing project; studying effects of foreign buyers taxes (i.e., targeted foreign speculation taxes) on residential real estate prices in Canada
+Economic Seminar (ECON 4AA3) housing project; studying effects of foreign buyers taxes (i.e., targeted foreign speculation taxes) on residential real estate prices in Canada

 Project focuses on the effects of two specific taxes:
 * The Additional Property Transfer Tax (APTT) applied in British Columbia in 2016 and its later amendment in 2018